What to See at Kempton Steam Museum

 Alongside the triple-expansion engines are two Steam Turbines.
 One of the turbines has been motorised to demonstrate how the turbine and centrifugal pump function.
 Also see two rare Mercury Arc Recifiers in action powering our vintage electrical equipment.

 Another attraction is the Hampton & Kempton Waterworks Railway, which is adjacent to the museum building.
-Rides are available to the public on all of our steaming weekends.
+The railway is operated by a separate organisation but train rides are normally available to the public on all of our steaming weekends.
+An additional ticket is required.

 BOOK TICKETS